-Senior CWRU medical students should carefully review scheduling information on the School Of Medicine Registrar website and in the course catalog to fully understand scheduling requirements.
+CWRU medical students should carefully review elective information and the scheduling process on the School Of Medicine Registrar website and in the online course catalog to fully understand scheduling requirements.

 All Clinical Electives listed in the Course Catalog (Login Required) are scheduled in 2- or 4-week blocks only and in accordance with the appropriate academic calendar.
 Be sure to review the following: